isaacnmm/pestpolicy-hugo2XX/content/posts/best-way-to-anchor-a-swing-set/index.md

 ###  **Step 1 Mark the Ground where you'll Position Each leg**

-Mark the location where each leg of the swing [set](https://pestpolicy.com/best-swing-set-under-200/) or ground pole will be set up.
+Mark the location where each leg of the swing [set](https://pestpolicy.com/best-swing-set-under-200/)or ground pole will be set up.
 Use the shovel to mark each leg.
 You can do this by facing the pointed area of the shovel onto the ground, then using a hammer; hit the opposite end of the shovel.
 To make digging easier you can move the swing set away.
 Read Also: Compression Socks For Standing All Day

 ###  **Step 2 Dig the Holes**